sjinks/wp-two-factor-auth/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 4.1.2 =
+German and Chilean Spanish translations added and css bug on OTP button in some browsers (break the float) fixed.

+= 4.1.1 =
+Button on lost password page is now enabled.

+= 4.1 =
+Language supprt and WP 3.1.0 needed.

+= 4.0.2 =
+Added PHP version and mcrypt support checks at activation.

+= 4.0.1 =
+Button on login page is now blue to be more clear.
+Some types fixed as well.

+= 4.0 =
+You must run database change script after upgrade.
+The script encrypts the keys in the database.
+You will be prompted with a button to run it.
+Until you do, TFA won't be active.

+= 3.0.4 =
+Fixed a bug where a OTP could be used twice.

+= 3.0.3 =
+Added limitation to one login per time window.

+= 3.0.2 =
+Fixed a bug where som users email never got sent.

+= 3.0.1 =
+Fixed so users get alerted of they don't enter a username before clicking the OTP button on the login page.

+= 3.0 =
+Major changes.
+See changelog for more info.

 = 2.1 =
 A few bugs fixed and changed how the plugin behaves when a wrong code was entered.